-This project develops a data analytics undergraduate and certificate program to upskill or reskill non-traditional students in data competencies, evaluate and report on the process, and deliver a model curriculum for others interested in implementing a program for this population.
+This project develops and implements a data analytics undergraduate and certificate program to upskill or reskill non-traditional students in data competencies.
 The goal of this project is to facilitate and improve success of non-traditional students seeking to develop data competencies.
-This is accomplished by developing and researching a program dedicated to the non-traditional student population, report on the process, and deliver a successful model competencies within the last 60 credit hours of their undergraduate tenure.
+This is accomplished by developing and implementing a program dedicated to the non-traditional student population, leveraging their strengths, while mitigating their weaknesses.